UsabilityEngineering/TaskMasters/README.md

 # Phase 3: Usability Evaluation

-* Executive Summary of work,
+## Executive Summary

-* protocol with explanations,
-* and a final prototype
+* We designed a protocol to use for our our usabilty test.
+* We created a spreadsheet that we will use to store data collected during our usability test.
+* We converted our wireframe into an interactive prototype using Adobe XD.

 [Full phase 3 report](phase3/)